cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

   1. (For upgrade from 4.1.0 and below) If you have multiple Cloudify users, [restore user database]({{< relref "installation/upgrading-manager.md#restore-user-database" >}}).
   1. [Migrate agents]({{< relref "installation/upgrading-manager.md#migrate-agents" >}}) to the new Cloudify Manager.
   1. (Optional) [Uninstall the Cloudify Manager]({{< relref "installation/upgrading-manager.md#uninstall-cloudify-manager" >}}) from the original host.
 In Cloudify 4.2 and below, this is called teardown.
+  {{% gsWarning %}}

+  * **Uninstall in consultation with Cloudify Support** - Contact Cloudify Support before you uninstall the old Cloudify Manager.
-  {{% gsWarning title="Prevent Auto-Heal" %}} If you do not want to uninstall the old manager for any reason and you use auto-heal policies, then you MUST disconnect the old manager from any networks that it can use to conduct healing workflows.
+  * **Prevent Auto-Heal** - If you do not want to uninstall the old manager for any reason and you use auto-heal policies, then you MUST disconnect the old manager from any networks that it can use to conduct healing workflows.
   {{% /gsWarning %}}

 {{% gsNote title="Web interfaces" %}}